 The beautiful garden loved by the lords of the Kaga domain has been restored.

-A beautiful garden, which was cared for and enjoyed by successive lords of the Kaga domain, used to be located in the Gyokusenin-maru area of Kanazawa Castle.
+A beautiful garden, which was cared for and enjoyed by successive lords of the Kaga domain, used to be located in the Gyokusenin Maru of Kanazawa Castle.
 Although the garden was abandoned during the Meiji period (1868-1912), it was recreated over a period of seven years in the Heisei period (1926-1989).
-The garden was revived as a magnificent daimyo's garden in the pond-and-river style, using the Tatsumi water source, which was drawn into the castle in the early Edo period.
+The garden was revived as a splendid daimyo's garden in the pond-and-river style, using the Tatsumi water source that was drawn into the castle in the early Edo period.
 In addition to the pond, bridges, waterfalls, and other features, even the 22-meter difference in elevation has been faithfully reproduced in a three-dimensional structure.
 The view of the elegant garden from the top of the hill is captivating.
-Every Friday, Saturday, and the day before a national holiday, from sunset to 9:00 p.m., the garden is illuminated according to seasonal themes.
+Every Saturday and on designated days and days before national holidays, from sunset to 9:00 p.m., the garden is illuminated with seasonal themed lights.

 A resting area overlooking the garden for a relaxing break